Guide to red meat – is it healthy?

 American Journal of Clinical Nutrition 2018: A Mediterranean-style eating pattern with lean, unprocessed red meat has cardiometabolic benefits for adults who are overweight or obese in a randomized, crossover, controlled feeding trial [moderate evidence] ↩

-American Journal of Clinical Nutrition 2017: Food groups and risk of all-cause mortality: a systematic review and meta-analysis of prospective studies [Weak statistical correlation; likely random and false]
+American Journal of Clinical Nutrition 2017: Food groups and risk of all-cause mortality: a systematic review and meta-analysis of prospective studies [Weak statistical correlation; very weak evidence]

-British Medical Journal 2017: Mortality from different causes associated with meat, heme iron, nitrates, and nitrites in the NIH-AARP Diet and Health Study: population based cohort study [Weak statistical correlation; likely random and false]
+British Medical Journal 2017: Mortality from different causes associated with meat, heme iron, nitrates, and nitrites in the NIH-AARP Diet and Health Study: population based cohort study [Weak statistical correlation; very weak evidence]

-American Journal of Clinical Nutrition 2013: Meat intake and cause-specific mortality: a pooled analysis of Asian prospective cohort studies [Weak statistical correlation; likely random and false] ↩
+American Journal of Clinical Nutrition 2013: Meat intake and cause-specific mortality: a pooled analysis of Asian prospective cohort studies [Weak statistical correlation; very weak evidence] ↩

 American Journal of Clinical Nutrition 2017: Total red meat intake of ≥0.5 servings/d does not negatively influence cardiovascular disease risk factors: a systemically searched meta-analysis of randomized controlled trials [strong evidence] ↩